 Impact on Company

-An IRS lien can be applied to your company’s real estate property, business bank accounts, and intellectual property—those you own at the time the lien is filed and any property obtained during the lien period.
-It also applies to all rights to business property, including current and future accounts receivable until the lien is removed—limiting your cash flow and possibly forcing your business to shut down.
+The IRS can place on lien against any of your company’s property – real estate, bank accounts, machinery, and intellectual property.
+This includes both those you own at the time the lien is filed, and any new assets obtained during the lien period.
+Until it is removed, a lien would also apply to all rights to business property, including current and future accounts receivable.
+This can lead to serious cash flow problems, and has been known to force your businesses to shut down completely.

-The best way to remove a lien from your Denver-area business is to pay your debt in full.
-If that’s not an option, you can satisfy your lien through a monthly payment plan or Offer in Compromise or by establishing a hardship to show your company is unable to pay its debt.
-Other options include requesting a withdrawal of the lien, which removes the public notice of the debt but not the debt itself.
+The fastest and easiest way to remove a lien from your business is to pay your debt in full.
+In many cases, that is not an option, or at least not one that can be quickly executed.
+You can satisfy your lien through an IRS installment agreement, which settles the full debt in manageable installments.
+Another option is an offer in compromise, which may involve payment plans, a reduction of fees and interest, and sometimes even other concessions from the IRS.
+Another alternative would be to establish a hardship to prove your company is unable to pay its debt.
+Another option is to request a withdrawal of the lien, which removes the public notice of the debt, without removing the debt itself.

-After you have paid your business taxes in full or satisfied your IRS lien in another way, the lien can remain on your commercial credit reports indefinitely—affecting your credit despite the resolution.
-You can request a letter from the IRS that shows your business has paid the lien in full, which you can then send to credit agencies to show the lien has been released.
+Even after you have paid your business taxes in full (or satisfied your IRS lien in another way) the lien will remain on your commercial credit reports indefinitely.
+This inevitably and adversely effects your credit, despite the resolution of your case.
+It is wise to request a letter from the IRS that shows your business has paid the lien in full.
+You or your agent should then send this letter to credit agencies to show the lien has been released.

 It’s never wise to avoid your business’ tax issues.
 And you don’t need a tax attorney to help you resolve them.
 Contact the qualified tax advisors at True Resolve for help in satisfying your lien, so you can get back to your day-to-day business.
 Our Denver-based Enrolled Agents have the expertise and experience to work with the IRS on behalf of your company.